titandrive/caddy/README.md

 ## How to use
 This version of Caddy runs in hybrid mode and requires a minimal Caddyfile to function.
-You can declare your subdomains either via the file or using docker labels.
-I primarily use docker labels but rely on Caddyfile declarations for a few of my containers.
+You can declare your subdomains via either the Caddyfile or using docker labels.
+I primarily use docker labels but rely on Caddyfile declarations for a few of my containers that require more complicated configuration.
 Below are basic instructions to get up and running.
-Please refer to the modules' documentation (linked above) for more in depth information.
-To get started, you will need to setup a Cloudflaire API [token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and create a wildcard (*) A Name entry for your desired subdomain.
+Please refer to the modules' documentation (linked above) for more indepth information.
+To get started, you will need to setup a Cloudflare API [token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and create a wildcard (*) A Name entry for your domain.
 Caddy will take care of the rest from there.

+The installation requires the following two files to function.
+The below installation is for Unraid but can be modified for your server configuraiton.
+- /Caddy/caddy.yml
+- /Caddy/Caddyfile

 ### caddy.yml
 ```